LFBernardo/wazuh-deploy-version3.2.1/README.md

 # wazuh-deploy

- NOTE: Elastic is in the process of updating packages.
-Some of the installs will fail until they are complete.
-14/12/2017
+ Updated to latest versions 06/04/2018

 Automation script for single host Wazuh deployment.
 (Debian/Ubuntu based) This script was created to simplify the deployment of Wazuh in mass testing exercises.
 I take no responsibility for the consequences of running this script, it works for me :)

-Tested on Ubuntu Server 16.04.3 LTS December 2017
+Tested on Ubuntu Server 16.04.3 LTS April 2018

 If you receive errors similar to the following:
 "cannot copy extracted data for './etc/init.d/kibana' to '/etc/init.d/kibana.dpkg-new': unexpected end of file or stream"